jpsahoo14/schema-splitting/README.md

 ## For example

 Conside we have a schema with 2 queries.
-We want to split this in to 2 smaller schemas

 ```graphql
 type Query {